-Studies and modern neurorehabilitation approaches show that motor imagery as well as action observation improve motor performance and upper limb function after a stroke.
+Studies and modern neurorehabilitation approaches show that motor imagery, as well as action observation, improve motor performance and upper limb function after a stroke.
 These techniques are not only used in rehabilitation but also in sports.
-Based on research, they are an example of an evidence-based clinical practice for rehabilitation of movement-related disorders.
+Based on research, they are an example of evidence-based clinical practice for rehabilitation of movement-related disorders.
 (1,2)

 But what happens during action observation and motor imagery?

 Not only executing actions but also imagining and observing, activates certain motor-related regions, such as the premotor cortex and inferior parietal lobule.
 This means that thinking about and observing a movement activates the same areas in the brain as the actual movement.
 (3)